More Toys & Books

 i.)
 Kellogg's Big Game Hunter's Wild Animals

-One of the most memorable cereal premium offerings, found in boxes of Kellogg's Corn Flakes, was the "Big Game Hunter's Wild Animals" series.
+One of the more memorable cereal premium offerings, found in boxes of Kellogg's Corn Flakes, was the "Big Game Hunter's Wild Animals" series.
 The photo below shows my collection of these Lido-brand plastic animal figures in a wide range of colors.
-But the figures that could be found inside Canadian Kellogg's cereal boxes only came in four colors; either brown, tan, cream or soft green.
-The other various colors shown below were made by Lido (the manufacturer) for sale in retail store locations, but were not originally found in Kellogg's boxes in the 1960's.
+We have been told that the figures that could be found inside Canadian Kellogg's cereal boxes only came in four colors; either brown, tan, cream or soft green.
+The other various colors shown below were likely made by Lido (the manufacturer) for sale in retail stores, but the other colors were not originally found in Kellogg's boxes in the 1960's.

 The photo below shows the back of a Canadian (bilingual) Kellogg's Corn Flakes cereal box.
-There were 10 different figures that could be collected inside Kellogg's cereal boxes.
+There were 10 different figures that could be collected.
 The photo beneath it shows all ten different figures.

 The 10 different animals in this series, as listed on the back of cereal boxes, were: 1.) bear, 2.) gorilla, 3.) bison (buffalo), 4.) camel, 5.) moose, 6.) elephant, 7.) lion, 8.) rhinoceros, 9.) giraffe, 10.) hippopotamus.